Looking to Sell a House in the Puget Sound? Call 425-308-6641 or use our instant home value estimator.

 - Keep all foundation vents unblocked year round, except during the freezing months of winter to provide adequate ventilation.
 Especially during fall and winter when it is the dampest time of year.
 You will want to measure and purchase the correct size of vent plugs before the freezing weather starts.

-Many house fires happen because of the lack of keeping the fireplace maintained.
-Many people don’t think about the fact that it goes months in the spring and summer without much use, soot build up can happen and potentially catch fire.
+Many house fires happen in Snohomish County because of the lack of keeping the fireplace maintained.
+Many people don’t think about the fact that it goes months in the spring and summer without much use, soot buildup can happen and potentially catch fire.
 Make sure to clean it before using it this season.

-- Have chimneys and flues professionally cleaned before using.
-Soot build up can lead to fires which often cause house fires.
+- Having chimneys and flues professionally cleaned before using them.
+Soot buildup can lead to fires which often cause house fires.

 - Gas and propane furnaces should be serviced on an annual basis.